 1# 5.45×39 – 59 Grain FMJ – Red Army Standard

-Looking for a high-quality сarefully selected 5.45×39 ammo from an American supplier you can trust?
+Searching for high-quality carefully selected 5.45×39 ammo from an American supplier you can trust?
 Check out Red Army Standard’s 59 Grain FMJ.
-This authentic AK-74 ammo is perfect for range training and plinking, thanks to its accurate 59 grain projectile and conventional muzzle velocity.
+This authentic AK-74 ammo is perfect for range training and plinking, thanks to its accurate 59-grain projectile and conventional muzzle velocity.
 Plus, the bullet’s boat tail design helps to preserve velocity downrange, resulting in a flatter trajectory and more energy on impact.
-And since the casing is made of steel, this ammo is accessibly priced and easy to find.
 Just keep in mind that steel casings are not reloadable, so be sure to shoot it all in one go!

 2# 5.45×39 – 60 Grain FMJ – Silver Bear

 Real Russian-made Silver Bear’s 5.45x39mm 60 gr FMJ ammo!
-Not a regular ammo, but made especially for export.
 Manufactured at the Barnaul plant in Russia, this ammo is both economical and precision manufactured, making it perfect for range use.
-The zinc-plated steel casings are highly polished to prevent corrosion and improve shelf life, while the zinc plating also provides a lower friction coefficient than plain steel, helping these rounds to chamber and extract more reliably.
+The zinc-plated steel casings are highly polished to prevent corrosion and improve shelf life, while the zinc plating also provides a lower friction coefficient than plain steel, helping these rounds to the chamber and extract more reliably.
 Don’t miss out on this great product – order your Silver Bear 5.45x39mm ammo today!

 3# 5.45×39 – 60 Grain FMJ – Tula